 Recruit have identified the potential for the Provenance blockchain to disrupt the securitization market.
 Securitizing loans currently relies on intermediaries with the corresponding costs and time delays.
 Provenance aims to increase trust and transparency in the securitization markets by eliminating the need for third parties.

-Recruit also project that Provenance will break into other markets outside of loans and securitized loans.
-One of the first additional areas is pooled investment vehicles.
+Recruit also projects that Provenance will break into other markets outside of loans and securitized loans.
+One of the first new areas is likely pooled investment vehicles.
 Provenance is onboarding a hedge fund which plans to move its custody and administration onto the platform.

 At the end of the year, Provenance is planning to have a full IPO for its token – it doesn’t use the term security token offering.
-Figure, the company that developed Provenance is liaising with the SEC.
+Figure is the company that developed Provenance and is liaising with the SEC re the IPO.

 The RSP Blockchain Tech Fund has already invested in blockchain projects.
 It initially devoted $5 million to Israeli cryptocurrency Beam.
 The initiative supposedly provides a less energy-hungry Proof of Work (PoW).